corporalrivalle/corporalrivalle/README.md

-- 👋 My name is Derek Zhang, student at CSU Long Beach studying Computer Science.
+- 👋 Hi!
+I'm Derek, a fourth year Computer Science Major at CSULB.
-- 🌱 I’m currently learning web design and backend algorithms.
+- 🌱 Currently studying up on the AngularJS Framework in preparation of developing an SPA.
-- 💞️ I’m looking to collaborate on game oriented web design and eventually game design itself.
+- 💞️ I'm open to collaboration on all sorts of projects, from SPA web apps to CLI programs.
+Constantly looking for new ideas and new things to try1
 - 📫 How to reach me.
 Discord: Flame#6486, Email: derekzhang19@gmail.com

 <!---